Quantitative K-Theory Related to Spin Chern Numbers: Proof that the gap persists

-and so we can estimate to six decimal places the maximum of $\left|h-h_{5}\right|$ by simply plugging in values between $-\pi$ and $\pi$ with an even spacing of a little less than $10^{-7}$.
-Keeping track of the errors and rounding up, we find
+and so we can estimate to six decimal places the maximum of $ |h-h_{5} |$ by simply plugging in values between $-\pi$ and~$\pi$ with an even spacing of a~little less than~$10^{-7}$.
+Keeping track of the errors and rounding up, we f\/ind

 and we note